What Camera Should I Buy? 5 Tips for Purchasing a CameraJanuary 22, 2019

 Good cameras can be expensive investments.
 It’s important to spend some time reflecting and doing your homework as you consider which camera to buy.
 You may find that a cheap digital camera is enough for your needs.
 But if you’re inspired to become a professional photographer, purchasing the best camera that you can afford might be the way to go.
 The choice is up to you.

 When you’re exploring the world of photography, you may have some familiarity with camera brands or key camera features.
-Your camera decision is ultimately a very personal one and tied directly to your photography goals—for new and experienced photographers alike.
+Your camera decision is ultimately a very personal one and tied directly to your photography goals and photography inspiration – for new and experienced photographers alike.

 1. Clarify What Type of Photography You Intend to Pursue